Sethjsa/old-sethjsa.github.io/index.md

 ## About

 I am an NLP Research Assistant at City University London, with a Master's degree from Edinburgh University in Speech & Language Processing.
-I was previously an NLP Lead research at the UK Government.
+I was previously a lead researcher in NLP at the UK Government.
 My academic interests, among others, include:

 - Training efficiency and sample efficiency of NLP models
 - Low-resource NLP including language modelling and translation